High accuracy post-Newtonian and numerical relativity comparisons involving higher modes for eccentric binary black holes and a dominant mode eccentric inspiral-merger-ringdown model: Methodology

 The hybrids corresponding to a representative NR simulation (SXS:BBH:1364) for all relevant modes are shown in Fig.~\ref{fig:hybridplot}.
 The blue dotted line marks the beginning of the NR waveform and the shaded grey region $t \in (1000M, 2000M)$ shows the matching window where hybridization was performed.
 Overlapping hybrid and NR waveforms outside (on the left of) the matching window hint at the quality of hybridization performed here.\\ \\ We construct IMR hybrids corresponding to all 20 eccentric NR simulations listed in Ref. \cite{hinder-2018}.
-These are listed in Table~\ref{tab:nrsims} and the SXS simulation IDs have been retained so as be be able to identify the hybrids with the corresponding NR simulation.
-All the hybrids have a start frequency of $x_0$=$0.045$ and typically have 30-40 orbital cycles before the merger.
-On the other hand NR simulations used here evolve over 10-15 cycles before the merger.
-Being longer in length, these hybrids should prove to be critical in assessing the impact of higher modes and eccentricity in the entire mass range accessible to the ground based detectors such as LIGO and Virgo.
-We use these hybrids to demonstrate the impact of eccentricity as well as of higher modes in the section that follows.
+These are listed in Table~\ref{tab:nrsims} and the SXS simulation IDs have been retained so as to be able to identify the hybrids with the corresponding NR simulation.
+All the hybrids have a starting frequency of $x_0$=$0.045$, which is the frequency parameter calculated as $x=$ $( \pi M f )^{2/3}$, and typically have 30-40 orbital cycles before the merger.
+On the other hand, NR simulations used here evolve over 10-15 cycles before the merger.
+Being longer in length, these hybrids should prove to be critical in assessing the impact of higher modes and eccentricity in the entire mass range accessible to the ground-based detectors such as LIGO and Virgo.
+We use these hybrids to demonstrate the impact of eccentricity, as well as of higher modes in the section that follows.
+It may be useful to note that, for a system of total mass $M\simeq31M_\odot$, the choice of $x$=$0.045$ corresponds to a frequency of $f\simeq20$Hz.
+Since we work with a low frequency cut-off of 20 Hz (advanced LIGO design \cite{TheLIGOScientific:2014jea}) for all investigations presented here, with current hybrids we can hope to explore systems heavier than $\sim31M_\odot$; in fact, this motivates the choice of a lower mass limit of $35\,M_{\odot}$ in all our analyses.
+Note, however, since one may generate inspiral waveforms to arbitrary low frequency, hybrids with lower $x_0$ can be generated with little computational cost.